-Grade Level: 10-12 Length: S Pre-requisite: Digital Photography and Design Credit: .5 Periods Per Week: 5 Weight: None Туре: R/E Other: Class limit of 10 students.
+Grade Level: 10-12 Length: S Prerequisite: Digital Design Photography and

+Credit: .5 Periods Per Week: 5

+Weight: None Type: R/E Other:

 A picture shows something.
 A photograph tells a story.
 Challenging and engaging assignments will allow you to explore advanced photographic concepts and techniques using a Canon Rebel-T7 DSLR camera to create work that shows personal expression and creative development.
 Students will have the opportunity to work with the latest Adobe Photoshop techniques to create meaningful, artistic images.
 By exploring photographic and digital media with the camera and computer, students will be able to develop a body of work that reflects a range of ideations and develops versatility with techniques and demonstrates their abilities.
 The studio structure of this course will allow students time for refinement of work and ideas along with the individual feedback needed to create great images.
 Students can use this course as a stepping stone to build their portfolios and/or prepare them for AP 2-D Art and Design.